r-lib/actions/setup-r/README.md

 -   **r-version** (`'release'`) - Version range or exact version of an R version to use.
 -   **rtools-version** (`''`) - Exact version of Rtools to use.
-Default uses latest suitable rtools for the given version of R.
+Default uses latest suitable rtools for the given version of R. Set it to “42” for Rtools42.
 -   **Ncpus** (`'1'`) - Value to set the R option `Ncpus` to.
 -   **remove-openmp-macos** (`true`) - If true, remove `-fopenmp` from the default compilation flags, e.g. `SHLIB_OPENMP_CFLAGS`, as the